ArashJavan/DeepLIO/README.md

 1. Intorduction

-DeepLIO is an deep learning based odometry estimation using lidar and IMU.
+DeepLIO is an deep learning based odometry estimation by fusing lidar and IMU.

 Cloning deeplio
 ```
 git clone https://github.com/ArashJavan/DeepLIO.git
+cd DeepLIO
 ```

-__1.1 Dependencies__
+### __1.1 Dependencies__

 Following packages should be already installed, before you can start using deeplio.
 - pytorch
 - tqdm (optional)
 - open3d (optinal)

-__1.2 Preparing the KITTI Dataset__
+### __1.2 Preparing the KITTI Dataset__

 __Downloading KITTI__

-In this project the KITTI Raw dataset is used, since we also need IMU measurments.
+In this project the synced and unsyced (extract) version of the KITTI dataset is used.
+From unsynced (extract) data we only need the IMu measurments and from the synced data the lidar frames and the ground truth.
+So if you want to reduce the storage space, you can safely remove the images folder and also the lidar frames from the unsyced versoin.
-Please run the _download_kitti_raw.sh_ script to download the KITTI raw sequences.
+Eithter you download the datasets by yourself or you can also  run the _download_kitti_raw.sh_ script to download the KITTI raw sequences.

-__Note__: You will need at least 150 GB free sapce on your hard drive.
+__Note__: You will need at least 300 GB free sapce on your hard drive.

 ```
+$ mkdir -p datasets/KITTI/sync
+$ download_kitti_raw.sh datasets/KITTI  sync

-$ mkdir KITTI
+$ mkdir -p datasets/KITTI/extract
-$ download_kitti_raw.sh ./KITTI
+$ download_kitti_raw.sh datasets/KITTI  extract
 ```
 Now wait till download is completed.
 Well it will take a long long time so go get some coffee :)